angular/angularfire/README.md

 [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk) & aims to provide a more natural developer experience by conforming to Angular conventions.

-- **Dependency injection** - Provide and Inject Firebase services in your components
+- **Dependency injection** - Provide and Inject Firebase services in your components.
-- **Zone.js wrappers** - Stable zones allow proper functionality of service workers, forms, SSR, and pre-rendering
+- **Zone.js wrappers** - Stable zones allow proper functionality of service workers, forms, SSR, and pre-rendering.
-- **Observable based** - Utilize RxJS rather than callbacks for realtime streams
+- **Observable based** - Utilize RxJS rather than callbacks for real-time streams.
 - **NgRx friendly API** - Integrate with NgRx using AngularFire's action based APIs.
-- **Lazy-loading** - AngularFire dynamically imports much of Firebase, reducing time to load your app
+- **Lazy-loading** - AngularFire dynamically imports much of Firebase, reducing the time to load your app.
-- **Deploy schematics** - Get your Angular application deployed on Firebase Hosting with a single command
+- **Deploy schematics** - Get your Angular application deployed on Firebase Hosting with a single command.
-- **Google Analytics** - Zero-effort Angular Router awareness in Google Analytics
+- **Google Analytics** - Zero-effort Angular Router awareness in Google Analytics.
-- **Router Guards** - Guard your Angular routes with built-in Firebase Authentication checks
+- **Router Guards** - Guard your Angular routes with built-in Firebase Authentication checks.

 ## Example use